 - Important components are protected by the corrosion-resistant baked enamel cabinet finish

-Amana backs all their furnaces with an excellent warranty, and the AMEC96 is covered by a lifetime unit replacement and 10-year parts warranty.
+Amana backs all their furnaces with an excellent warranty, and the AMEC96 is covered by a lifetime unit replacement warranty, a lifetime heat exchanger warranty, and a 10-year parts warranty.

-Although that might not seem like a lot of protection for the heat exchanger, you have to remember that the unit replacement warranty covers this most important furnace component for the lifetime of the unit.
-Amana will offer to replace the entire furnace if the heat exchanger breaks down during the coverage period.
+Thanks to the unit replacement warranty, Amana will offer to replace the entire furnace if the heat exchanger breaks down during the coverage period.